 • Review the installation details and press the button "Next".

-• As always with updates, it may happen that the update fails for whatever reason or the installed version turns out to have severe issues.
+• Updates may fail for whatever reason, or the installed version has severe issues.
 For example, the required Java version might not be available on your machine.
-In this case, you can uninstall it via the link "What is already installed" in the "Install New Software..." dialog and restart the IDE.
-Then you can reinstall the latest version from "https://www.wudsn.com/update/stable" or previously released versions from the locations listed on the Releases page.
+In this case, uninstall it via the link "What is already installed" in the "Install New Software..." dialog and restart the IDE.
+Then, you can reinstall the latest version from "https://www.wudsn.com/update/stable" or previously released versions from the locations listed on the Releases page.

 IDE installation steps